navapro/Angry-Birds/proposal.md

 # Major Project Proposal

 ## Description
-The goal for this Major Project is to create an angry bird clone using p5.js and a physics engine.
+The goal for this Major Project is to create an angry bird clone using p5.js and a physics engine.I'm planning to use matter.js or phaser as my physics engine.
 It will have a few characters,levels and will have collition gravity, friction, inerta and other physics principles.

 ## Need To Have List
 - Characters that can collide with objects.